kasparsd/limit-login-attempts/readme.txt

 == Changelog ==

 = 1.7.0 =
-* Added filter that allows whitelisting of IPs because of popular demand.
+* Added filter that allows whitelisting IP.
 Please use with care!!
 * Update to Spanish translation, thanks to Marcelo Pedra
+* Updated Swedish translation
 * Tested against WordPress 3.3.2

 = 1.6.2 =